kennethntnguyen/atlas-metrics-sdk/README.md

-# Atlas Metrics SDK
+# ATLAS Metrics SDK

 ## Overview

-The Atlas Metrics SDK is a Python library that provides a simple interface for retrieving metrics from the Atlas platform.
+The ATLAS Metrics SDK is a Python library that provides a simple interface for retrieving metrics from the (ATLAS platform)[https://crossnokaye.com].
 The library provides both high-level and low-level APIs, allowing users to choose the appropriate level of abstraction based on their needs.
 The high-level API simplifies usage, while the low-level API offers more flexibility and control.

 ## Installation